 In 1935 work began on what would be called the Sydenham Pit and Drainage Station 1 (also heritage listed).
 Anyone who has boarded a train to the city and looked out just past Sydenham Station at Garden Street will have seen a large 9-metre-deep ‘cement pond’ (actually lined with slabs of sandstone), currently obscured due to work on the Metro train line.

-The plan was to create drainage channels through Tram Vale and areas north of Marrickville Road, which would feed into the pit and then be pumped into the Eastern Channel of the WSSS.
+The plan was to create drainage channels through Tram Vale and areas north of Marrickville Road, which would feed into the pit and then be pumped into the Western Channel of the WSSS.

 All the severe flooding areas have been relieved with these works, except for the banks of the river.
 In May 2012, 100mm of rain fell in six hours and water was 1 metre above road level on Riverside Crescent submerging many cars.
 ‘Flooding at Marrickville’ is still making the headlines and is likely to for some time.